Protected application can log important events to a text file.

 - date and time (in DD.MM.YYYY HH:MM format)

-- full path to protected application which generated entry (as log file may be shared by multiple protected applications)
+- full path to protected application which generated entry (log file may be shared by multiple protected applications).

 - event message